 Moving the goalposts

-But, just like during the euro crisis — when Rutte went so far as to break an election promise in order to approve a second bailout for Greece — the elite consensus is that wealthy northerners aren’t doing enough.
+But, just like during the euro crisis — when Rutte went so far as to break an election promise in order to approve a second bailout for Greece — the elite consensus is that wealthy northerners aren’t doing their fair share.

 The goalposts are constantly shifting.
 First the problem was that Europe didn’t bail out Greece.
 When it did, the problem was that it didn’t have a permanent bailout fund.
 When it created one, the problem was that the fund wasn’t big enough.
 When it expanded the fund, the problem was that it didn’t have eurobonds.
 It never ends.